alinachiu/robotics/README.md

 # Robotics Interactive Face
-The code used to create the interactive face.
+The code used to create the interactive face robot for the Westridge robotics team.

 ### Navigation